-As of March 27, 2020, we had \$214.5 million of cash and cash equivalents and \$298.1 million of working capital compared to \$215.6 million of cash and cash equivalents and \$298.3 million of working capital as of June 26, 2020.
+As of March 29, 2019, we had \$99.7 million of cash and cash equivalents and \$263.2 million of working capital compared to \$214.5 million of cash and cash equivalents and \$298.1 million of working capital as of March 27, 2020.
 Working capital is impacted by the timing and extent of our business needs.

 Our primary requirements for liquidity and capital are working capital, capital expenditures, principal and interest payments on our outstanding debt and other general corporate needs.
 Historically, these cash requirements have been met through cash provided by operating activities and cash and cash equivalents.
 In March 2020, we borrowed an aggregate of \$43.0 million under our revolving credit facilities (including \$10.0 million that was borrowed by PSL under its revolving credit facility (the "PSL Revolver")), representing substantially all of our available capacity, in order to increase our cash position and help maintain financial flexibility in light of the continued uncertainty surrounding the COVID-19 pandemic.
-Of this \$43.0 million, the \$10.0 million of debt borrowed under the PSL Revolver is the obligation of PSL and is no longer included on our consolidated balance sheet as of June 26, 2020.
+Of this \$43.0 million, the \$10.0 million of debt borrowed under the PSL Revolver is the obligation of PSL and will not be included on our consolidated balance sheet as of any date subsequent to the consummation of the PSL Divestiture.
 In addition, the proceeds from such borrowings were retained by PSL and are no longer available for use by us following the consummation of the PSL Divestiture.
 The remaining \$33.0 million in aggregate principal amount of debt (\$25.0 million of which was borrowed under the AML Revolver and \$8.0 million of which was borrowed under AML's line of credit, each as described below) matures in December of 2020.
 Refer to the "-Debt Obligations" section below for additional information regarding our credit facilities.